 "We already know that DNA is a robust way to store information because we can extract it from bones of woolly mammoths, which date back tens of thousands of years, and make sense of it," said EBI researcher Nick Goldman in a press release.

-This new method, described in the journal Nature, makes it possible to store at least 100 million hours of high-definition video in about a cup of DNA.
+This new method, described in the journal, makes it possible to store at least 100 million hours of high-definition video in about a cup of DNA.

 Cracking the Code